atma2021/magento2-product-social-videos/README.md

 ## Todo:
-1. Youtube integration (This is also )
+1. Youtube integration (You don't need this module if you prefer to add the youtube video directly in the gallery section.
+That is default Magento 2 )